Reciprocal IVF – step by step explanation of the procedure

 What is reciprocal IVF?

-The process of reciprocal IVF
+The cost of reciprocal IVF

-Reciprocal IVF treatment consists of 6 steps and is very similar to normal IVF treatment with donor sperm.
+Reciprocal IVF treatment consists of six steps and is very similar to normal IVF treatment with donor sperm.
 The only difference is that the eggs are retrieved from one woman and transferred to her female partner.
 Here below we explain the different parts of a reciprocal IVF treatment:

-Before the reciprocal IVF treatment can begin, you need to choose a sperm donor.
+- Step 1 - Choosing a sperm donor: Before the reciprocal IVF treatment can begin, you need to choose a sperm donor.
 There are many things to consider, such as the amount of information accessible and whether your future donor-conceived child will be able to contact their donor in the future.

-Before the woman can have her eggs retrieved, her ovaries must be stimulated to create more than one mature egg.
+- Step 2 - Ovarian stimulation: Before the woman can have her eggs retrieved, her ovaries must be stimulated to create more than one mature egg.
 By stimulating the ovaries with hormones, it is possible to “trick” the ovary into creating more mature eggs than usual.

+- Step 3 - Egg retrieval: Egg retrieval is a crucial step in reciprocal IVF, as the woman not carrying the child needs to have her eggs retrieved for fertilization.
 After the ovarian stimulation is completed, and multiple eggs have hopefully matured, it is time for egg retrieval.
 During egg retrieval, a fertility doctor retrieves the eggs using an ultrasound and a small needle.

-Once the eggs are retrieved, the partner receiving the embryo needs hormone stimulation to prepare her uterus for the transfer.
+- Step 4 - Uterus stimulation: Once the eggs are retrieved, the partner receiving the embryo needs hormone stimulation to prepare her uterus for the transfer.
 By stimulating the uterus, you make sure that the fertilised egg will stick to the uterus wall and hopefully develops into a baby.

-Once the eggs are retrieved, an embryologist uses donor sperm to fertilize the eggs.
+- Step 5 - Fertilization and transfer: Once the eggs are retrieved, an embryologist uses donor sperm to fertilize the eggs.
 After 3 to 5 days, the embryologist can see whether the egg has been fertilized and developed into a 5-day embryo, also known as a blastocyst.
 If successful, a blastocyst is transferred to the partner who did not provide the eggs.
 If more than one egg has developed into a blastocyst, the excess blastocysts can be frozen and stored for another attempt or siblings.

 3 things to consider before choosing reciprocal IVF